 and prescriptive way to teach literacy when reading, writing, and spelling does not come easily to students such as those with dyslexia.
 OG is a phonetic, alphabetic, morphemic, syntactic, semantic approach to teaching.
 The intervention is most effective when it is available to all students who need it and is used as a supplement to good

 At Coyote Creek we use teacher observations, I-READY math diagnostics and classroom performance to determine if a student needs additional support in math.
 Math RTI groups are flexible based on the skills and concepts introduced in each unit.
 Math intervention may look different at each grade level, but it always supports the skills and concepts covered in the Envision Math curriculum.
 In small groups, we are able to provide hands-on experiences and visual representations of concepts to enhance student understanding.
-Depending on the classroom or students’ needs, we may be part of a math rotation in a classroom, helping the teacher provide support with all students.

 Our Intervention Team